Fateh Mohammad Buledi

-Fateh Mohammad Buledi is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan from October 2013 to May 2018.
-He is the son of the great Baloch Nationalist Leader Shaheed Ayub Buledi.
+Fateh Mohammad Buledi is a Pakistani politician who was a member of the Provincial Assembly of Balochistan from October 2013 to May 2018.
+He is the son of the Baloch Nationalist Leader Shaheed Ayub Buledi.

 Early life

-He was born on 15 August 1985 in Kech District. mir Fateh Muhammad buledi completed his matriculation and intermediate from Punjab, and his Graduation from FC collage, Lahore.
-H is counted among the well educated young politician of Balochistan, who aim to solve the region's problem through modern and progressive methods. he believed the education shoud be made common in Turbat.
+He was born on 15 August 1985 in Kech District.
+Fateh Muhammad Buledi completed his matriculation and intermediate from Punjab, and his Graduation from FC collage, Lahore.
+He is counted among the young politicians of Balochistan, who aim to solve the region's problems through modern and progressive methods.
+He believes that education should be made common in Turbat.

 Political career

-He was elected unopposed to the Provincial Assembly of Balochistan as a candidate of National Party from Constituency PB-49 Kech-II in by-polls held in October 2013.
+He was elected unopposed to the Provincial Assembly of Balochistan as a candidate of the National Party from Constituency PB-49 Kech-II in by-polls held in October 2013.